-3. Food and drink are not permitted in the galleries and in the garden.
+3. Food and drink are not permitted in the galleries or the garden.

 After Your Visit

-1. Plan a real or imaginary visit with your friend or family member.
+1. Plan a real or imaginary visit with a friend or family member.
 What would you want to show them?
-Imagine your own personal tour of the museum.
+Imagine your own personal tour of the Museum.

 3. Create your own art.
-Print out our Do-It-At-Home sheets to make your own art using similar processes and materials to the ones Noguchi used.
+Print out our Do-It-At-Home sheets to make your own art using similar processes and materials to the ones Noguchi used: cardboard, clay, mixed media, and printmaking.
 Click here for information on where to purchase art materials.

 4. Visit more Noguchi sculpture in New York.

 Red Cube (1968) in front of 140 Broadway, Manhattan